All Episodes

 That's my whole family growing up.

-My mom, a prison guard, my dad, a family court probation guy.
+My dad, a family court probation guy.

-You know, my so many of my relatives, NYPD, two relatives, distant, my grandfather's brothers' kids made it to the FBI.
+You know, so many of my relatives, NYPD, two relatives, distant, my grandfather's brothers' kids made it to the FBI.

 Amazing people.

-Met them, and I'm like, I'm looking.
+Met them and I'm like, I'm looking.

 I'm like, wow.